cloudfoundry/summit-hands-on-labs/na-2020/dev-and-ops-with-kubecf/README.md

 ### Scale your Diego Cells

-There will come a situation in your company, where in, you need to push more apps.
+There will come a situation in your company in which you need to push more apps.
 Easy !!!!
 Scale up the diego cells.

 * Upgrade kubecf platform, setting the instances for diego-cell to 2.
 ```